Date: 15 September 2015. Stone-Wave Sticks.

 first, before cooking.
 I forgot that part.
 Nuke 1.5 minutes.

-If it's not done (and mine wasn't) keep nuking and stirring.
+If it is not done (and mine was not) keep nuking and stirring.

 It took two more 30 second increments for mine to become overdone.